What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 14. Deichstrasse – cuteness overload in Hamburg

-The houses can be seen from two sides, and is most impressive seen from the bridges over the adjacent Nikolaifleet canal.
+The houses can be seen from two sides and are most impressive seen from the bridges over the adjacent Nikolaifleet canal.

 TIP: Go to Holzbrücke for one of the most impressive views in Hamburg, seeing both the houses in Deichstrasse and the Elbphilharmonie in the background.